-13 Steps That High School Students Can Follow to Prepare for Careers in STEM
+13 Steps High School Students Can Follow to Prepare for Careers in STEM

-The preparation for a career in STEM begins in high school before a student even enrolls in college.
-While many high school students are hyper-focused on taking the hardest classes and getting the highest GPA so they can be admitted to the best colleges, the reality is that grades and courses are only part of what prepares a student for a career in STEM.
+Preparing for a career in STEM begins in high school before a student even enrolls in college.
+While many high school students are hyper-focused on taking the hardest classes and getting the highest GPA so they can be admitted to the best colleges, grades, and courses are only part of what prepares a student for a career in STEM.
 Most experienced and successful STEM professionals will agree that in addition to high scholastic aptitudes, skills such as teamwork, collaboration, problem-solving, critical thinking, and creativity are equally important.
 High school students can easily begin practicing these skills in high school if they know which courses and extracurricular activities to participate in.

 1. Take Math and Science Courses